GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README.md

 ##### Notes and references

 + The trainer CLI suggested here is modeled on the [the Cloud ML Engine trainer interface](https://cloud.google.com/ml-engine/docs/packaging-trainer).
-This has the sizable benefit that, should you ever require distribution of any TensorFlow models that you are training through this process on GCE, it should take very little work to move your training to ML Engine.
+This has the sizable benefit that, should you ever require distribution of any TensorFlow models that you are training through this process on Compute Engine, it should take very little work to move your training to ML Engine.